Disney and 'Pirates' producer Bruckheimer to end film deal

 LOS ANGELES The Walt Disney Co and Jerry Bruckheimer, the producer behind the blockbuster "Pirates of the Caribbean" franchise and the summer flop "The Lone Ranger," will end their long-running film deal next year, the media company announced on Thursday.

-Last week, Disney announced it would delay the release of the fifth "Pirates" movie, which had been scheduled to open in theatres in July 2015.
+Last week, Disney announced it would delay the release of the fifth "Pirates" movie, which had been scheduled to open in theaters in July 2015.
 No new date was set.

 Disney's film studio will continue to focus on brands including Disney, Pixar animation, the Marvel superhero franchise, and "Star Wars" producer Lucasfilm, the company said on Thursday.